Best Books for 11-Year-Olds (Sixth Grade)

 Jinxed by Amy McCulloch

-What an amazing premise — you are going to love this on so many levels.
-It’s “a fairy tale, but not of princes and frogs, ball gowns and pumpkins, but of makers and metal, of wire and ingenuity and inspiration and creativity and invention.”
-In this evolved society, the tech company MONCHA makes computerized pets caled bakus that act like smartphones and computers.
+This is “a fairy tale, but not of princes and frogs, ball gowns and pumpkins, but of makers and metal, of wire and ingenuity and inspiration and creativity and invention.”
+In this evolved society, the tech company MONCHA makes computerized pets called bakus that act like smartphones and computers.
 Lacey finds an unusual, half-destroyed cat baku and rebuilds it using a 3D printer and found parts.
-When her baku Jinx starts to work, he’s noticeably different than the other bakus– he can speak into her mind and think for himself!
-So when she starts competing with other kids at her prestigious school in the battle of the bakus, Jinx doesn’t follow the rules which lead to his capture and the discovery of a sinister truth about MONCHA.
+When her baku Jinx starts to work, he’s noticeably different than the others because he can speak into her mind and think for himself!
+So when she starts competing with other kids at her prestigious school in the battle of the bakus, Jinx doesn’t follow the rules which lead to two bad things — his capture and the discovery of a sinister truth about the MONCHA company.
 Fantastic, fast-paced, and thought-provoking.

 Not Your All America Girl by Wendy Wan-Long Shang and Madelyn Rosenberg